atrick/atrick.github.io/proposal/voidpointer.md

 ## Implementation Status

-On the follwoing branch, I've made most of the necessary changes to support the addition of VoidPointer and the removal of infered UnsafePointer conversion: https://github.com/atrick/swift/tree/unsafeptr_convert
+On the following branch, I've made most of the necessary changes to support the addition of VoidPointer and the removal of infered UnsafePointer conversion: https://github.com/atrick/swift/tree/unsafeptr_convert